NycroV/MonoStereo/docs/CUSTOM_SOURCES.md

 ## Custom Implementations
-MonoStereo supports custom implementations for songs, sounds, filters, and outputs.
-To use them, you can have classes inherit from `ISongSource`, `ISoundEffectSource`, `AudioFilter`, and `IMonoStereoOutput`.
+MonoStereo supports custom implementations for songs, sounds, custom audio types, filters, and outputs.
+To use them, you can have classes inherit from `ISongSource`, `ISoundEffectSource`, `MonoStereoProvider`, `AudioFilter`, and `IMonoStereoOutput` (respectively).
 You will *need* to provide a couple methods for each, and some more customization is optionally available through virtual overrides.

-#### `!!!
-IMPORTANT !!!`
+> [!IMPORTANT]
-Audio reading/processing is done through 32-bit IEEE floating-point samples.
+> Audio reading/processing is done through 32-bit IEEE floating-point samples.
 If you are unfamiliar with the inner-workings of audio reading, it is recommended to stick with MonoStereo's supplied implementations - but if you would like to learn, [NAudio](https://github.com/naudio/NAudio/tree/master) has some great references to study from.

 ### Songs/Sound Effects
 Song and sound sources use nearly identical code structure, but are separate to indicate how a source should be used.